PhrSite/PsapSimulator/Source/Testing/SimpleLoggingServer/README.md

 When this application receives a log event via an HTTP POST request, it decodes the Base64Url encoded log event string into a raw JSON string and writes the raw JSON string to the console window.

+This program requires .NET 9 or later.

 Follow these steps to run this application.
 1. Open a command prompt window and change directories to the SimpleLoggingServer directory.
 2. Type: dotnet run

+This program writes the HTTPS URL that it is listening on to the console so that you can configure a NG9-1-1 Log Event client to send log events to it.

 You can press Ctrl-C to terminate the program.